 What is the current state of the country?

 Global Food Security Index Score

 Considers the core issues of affordability, availability and quality across 113 countries, where 1 is the top scoring country.
 3/113

 Number of 3-day emergency food supplies given out by food banks

-In 2014 we moved to the new Signpost Centre based in Whitfield (on the outskirts of Dundee).
-The area of Whitfield has previously been recognized by the Scottish Index of Multiple Deprivation as being within the worst 15% of Scotland’s most deprived areas.
-The Signpost Centre – a large complex that was previously used by Dundee City Council, located right in the centre of Whitfield – is seen as an opportunity for Signpost International to start new community projects and partnerships.
-At present, the Signpost Centre is open to the community and hosts a twice weekly community hot lunch on a Monday and a Thursday.
-Addaction is also based at the Signpost Centre and they run various support groups and activities throughout the week.
+In 2014 we moved to the building that we are currently in based in Whitfield (on the outskirts of Dundee).
+The building – a large complex that was previously used by Dundee City Council, located right in the centre of Whitfield – was seen as an opportunity for Signpost International to start new community projects and partnerships.
+From 2014 to 2020 the building was known as the Signpost Centre.

-Away from the centre we continue to work alongside Monifieth High School, a local secondary school.
+For many years we have worked alongside Monifieth High School, a local secondary school.
 There has been a link between the school and Signpost for over a decade and every second year a team of senior pupils have travelled overseas along with some of their teachers and Signpost staff.
 During a two week visit the team meet many people in the local community, helping out with practical projects and living with them in their day to day lives.
 They come home with a much clearer idea of what life is like for those in different countries, some of the challenges they face and how we in Scotland can perhaps help them, even though we live so far away.
 Many of the pupils have gained a new perspective, an increased appreciation and gratitude, and even changed their career choices.